JurajKavka/django-gallery-api/README.md

 - password:`admin`

 ## Facebook authorization
-Request, for the photo upload is authentificated with Facebook OAuth API.
+Request, for the photo upload is authenticated with Facebook OAuth API.
 All the settings are predefined in file [`/src/app/settings_fb.py`](/src/app/settings_fb.py).
 Default application ID belongs to *"Programator.sk"* Facebook App.
 Redirect URI is setted to `https://localhost/token`.

 > **NOTE**: Development server can't handle `https://` requests, so after redirect from Facebook API, url needs to be corrected to `http://` manually!